sbormann/ioBroker.iqontrol/README.md

 * **LEVEL**: *number* - display and set the level of the light

 Optional you can define the following states:
-* For coloured LEDs:
+* For coloured LEDs (HSB-color-space):
     * **HUE**: *number* - color of the light from 0-360° (hue format)
     * **SATURATION**: *number* - saturation of the light (from white to pure color)
-    * **BRIGHTNESS**: *number* - the brightness of the colored LEDs (this is only respected, if the light has both, coloured and white LEDs.
+    * **COLOR_BRIGHTNESS**: *number* - the brightness of the colored LEDs (this is only respected, if the light has both, coloured and white LEDs.
 If you have only one kind of LEDs the brightness is controlled by the LEVEL-State)
 * For white LEDs:
     * **CT**: *number* - color-temperature of the light, if it has two shades of white
-    * **BRIGHTNESS_WHITE**: *number* - the brightness of the white LEDs (this is only respected, if the light has both, white and coloured LEDs.
+    * **WHITE_BRIGHTNESS**: *number* - the brightness of the white LEDs (this is only respected, if the light has both, white and coloured LEDs.
 If you have only one kind of LEDs the brightness is controlled by the LEVEL-State)
-* Alternative color-spaces:
+* Alternative color-spaces **not yet implemented**:
     * **HUE_MILIGHT**: *number* - Milight uses another staring-point in the hue color-cirlce:
         ````
 		MilightHue = modulo(66 - (hue / 3.60), 100) * 2.55;